 No.1 UK wide for Satisfied overall with the course in LawGuardian League Table, 2018

-Work experience in a Law firm prior to enrolment is not required.
-However if you can secure any, it will provide a good entry point and start your self- development connected to Law.
+Work experience in a Law firm prior to enrolment is not required in addition to the qualifications stated above.
+However, if any is secured, it will provide a good entry point and start the student’s self- development connected to Law.